 What follows is a step-by-step guide to entering this script and monitoring the result.

 To start IDLE, click the Start button, click “All Programs”, and double-click IDLE within the Python directory.
 IDLE is the Python IDE built with the tkinter GUI toolkit and gives you an interactive interface to enter, run and save Python programs.
-IDLE isn’t strictly necessary for this exercise; you could use any shell command window, or even another IDE (Integrated Development Environment) such as PyCharm.
+IDLE isn’t strictly necessary for this exercise; you could use any shell command window, or even another IDE (Integrated Development Environment) such as PyCharm or Visual Studio Code.

 Import the win32 module